twilio/workshop/docs/dynamic_apps.rst

 Responding with TwiML
 ---------------------

-A simple message is great but we want to use our application to serve TwiML.
+A simple message is great, but we want to use our application to serve TwiML.
 How do we respond with TwiML instead of plain text?
-First let's change the message we respond with to valid TwiML.
+First, let's change the message we respond with to valid TwiML.

 .. code-block:: python